aniket-04/Timetable-Creator/README.md

 # Timetable-Creator
 ### ```# Problem```
+- Time Table Scheduling is a complex problem.
+It a typical scheduling problem that appears to be a tedious job in every academic institute once or twice a year.
+- In earlier days, time table scheduling was done manually with a single person or some group involved in task of scheduling it manually, which takes a lot of effort and time.
+Planning timetables is one of the most complex and error-prone applications.

 ### ```# Purpose```
 - Purpose is to design and implement to create a semester course time table by assigning time-slots to a given set of courses to be run that semester under given constraints!
 -  The constraints include avoiding clashes of time-slots, assigning appropriate no. of slots.